-There's only enough space for a three-link chain on the
+There's only enough space for a small ROP chain on the

-stack but you've been given space to stash a much larger ROP chain elsewhere.
+stack, but you've been given space to stash a much larger chain elsewhere.

 Learn how to pivot the stack onto a new location.

 To "stack pivot" just means to move the stack pointer elsewhere.
 It's a useful ROP technique and applies in cases where your initial chain is limited in size (as it is here) or you've been able to write a ROP chain elsewhere in memory (a heap spray perhaps) and need to 'pivot' onto that new chain because you don't control the stack.

 In this challenge you'll also need to apply what you've previously